Chiropractic Business Plan: A Model for Your Clinic

 Chiropractic Business Plan Specifics

-- plans for leasing or buying equipment and software
+- Plans for leasing or buying equipment and software

-- renting or purchasing an office
+- Renting or purchasing an office

-- estimated salaries and benefits for staff
+- Estimated staff salaries and benefits

-- marketing and advertising budgets.
+- Marketing and advertising budgets

-Create a PowerPoint presentation
+Create a PowerPoint Presentation

-Its purpose is to give readers a quick overview of your plan, so that they can grasp the basic concepts.
-Include a brief description of what Chiropractic is and how you conduct your practice.
+Its purpose is to give readers a quick overview of your plan so that they can grasp the basic concepts.
+Include a brief description of what a chiropractor is and how you conduct your practice.